ettienne010005/507final/readme.md

 Final project for SI 507 final
+League of Legends Player stats and Champion stats Program

 Data source:
 1. Riot API https://developer.riotgames.com/apis for API
 2. OP.GG https://www.op.gg/ for crawling data
 3. champions.json from Github https://github.com/ngryman/lol-champions for champion detailed data and turned into SQL database

+API keys:
+The API keys need to get from https://developer.riotgames.com/ and It will expire in every 24 hours.
+In order to run this program, the user has to get a key and put it inside a file called API_key.py.

+Packages in this program:
+1. BeautifulSoup
+2. Plotly
+3. Requests
+4.	sqlite3

 Functionalities: